karimelkh/inventory_ms/README.md

     - sites
     - categories
     - suppliers
+- fix the `no` button when deleting

 ### feats

+- send a message if an item,... was not found when requesting it
+- when a user created send an email if it was provided
+- add abort button when updating
 - send a message when a form does not create a new thing and the reason
 - class-based view